youssefm/blog/src/content/posts/scroll-progress-bar.md

 ## Conclusion

 Scroll-driven animations are an exciting new addition to CSS.
-In this post, we demonstrated how we can easily build a scroll-linked progress bar, but there are many more exciting ways to use these animations.
+In this post, we demonstrated how we can easily build a scroll-linked progress bar, but there are many more ways to use these animations.
 Here are a couple resources worth checking out if you're looking to learn more:

 * [A Chrome article with an overview of scroll-driven animations](https://developer.chrome.com/docs/css-ui/scroll-driven-animations)
 * [A bunch of demos to show off scroll-driven animations](https://scroll-driven-animations.style/)